easyuc/EasyUC/uc-dsl/testing/README.md

 The `-quiet` option generates the log, `log`, in the current directory, but is otherwise silent.
-The `-verbose` option outputs the test descriptions both on the standard output and in the log.
+The `-verbose` option outputs the test descriptions provided by the `TEST` files both on the standard output and in the log.
 The exit status of `dsl-test` tells you whether all tests passed and no other error were encountered (an exit status of 0 means yes, and a non-zero exit status means no).

-### Conflict files
+### Conflict Files

 When a unit test fails, a `CONFLICT` file is created in the test's directory.
 Consult the `CONFLICT` file to see what the problem was.